 About Protection Orders

-A Domestic Violence Protection Order (DVPO) is a civil matter; and is issued by a Magistrates Court prohibiting future abusive or violent behaviour by an abusive person.
+A Domestic Violence Order (DVO) is a civil matter; and is issued by a Magistrates Court prohibiting future abusive or violent behaviour by an abusive person.

 DVPO’s in Queensland are enforced under the Domestic & Family Violence Protection Act 2012

 A DVPO can be applied for by a Police Officer or an aggrieved person (someone claiming to have been the victim of domestic or family violence).
 In certain circumstances a person acting under another Act for the aggrieved may also apply.

 Specific conditions can be applied for on the Order that may further increase a victim’s safety, for example that the person who is perpetrating the abuse be prohibited from coming to or within a specified distance of the victim’s residence or workplace.

 Physical and sexual assault are criminal offences, stalking is also a crime.
 These assaults are handled through the Criminal Justice system.

 Being subject to a Protection Order is a civil matter administered through the Magistrates Court.